unittest API, part 2

 responsibility for displaying the results of a test run be split between

 two different classes.
-The TestResult
+The TestResult takes care of displaying

 incremental feedback from the running tests and the test runner takes